nataliacct/nataliacct.github.io/README.md

 Managed Finance and Treasury activities: Reviewed sales commission, Managed all payment, employee benefits, forex transactions, and working capital

-Provide cash flow forecasting for CFO
+Provide cash flow forecasting for CFO and management

-Supported Tax compliance, tax filling, computation monthly and yearly, tranfer pricing
+Managed of Tax compliance, tax filling, computation monthly and yearly, tranfer pricing

-Reviewed AR aging for analysis, Sales, Revenue, and AP
+Reviewed AR aging for analysis and for collection, Sales, Revenue, and AP

 Reviewed inventories and maintened Cost of Good sold to support financial statements